Porcupine Barbs For Better Wound Healing

 Karp says he anticipates making the new staples out of biodegradable material so they will fully dissolve over time without having to be removed.

-The challenge now is to recreate the full barb's shape.
+The challenge now is to re-create the full barb's shape.

 "Nature has designs that humans can't achieve yet, at least at large scale," Karp says.
-"Large scale manufacturing is a human problem."
+"Large-scale manufacturing is a human problem."

-But he estimates that, if the right technologies become available, human testing of porcupine quill-inspired tools could begin in two to five years.
+But if the right technologies become available, he estimates that human testing of porcupine quill-inspired tools could begin in two to five years.

 "This could be an enabler for smaller incisions to be made in a large number of surgeries," Karp says.
 That would be good news for both surgeons and patients.